 CRISIS.
 WHAT CRISIS?

 We live in interesting times.
 Where is the opportunity here?
 Who is winning while others are losing?
 Or does the latest situation mean more starving artists?
 Whatever next?
+Remember that every cloud has a silver lining.

 Fine art includes art history, art business, art collecting, art making, art dealing, art investment, and art enjoyment.
 Not in that order of course.
 In the art-world we have to think, and re-think, long and hard about the past, present, and latest state of things.